Old vs New Login Models

 > **Best Practice:** Always configure **local fallback** in case external servers are unreachable.

-## Local Authentication with New-Model
+## Local Login with AAA

 ```plaintext